VIII. Exposing Religious Notions

 Daily Words of God Excerpt 291

 The purpose of conquering you today is to have you acknowledge that God is your God and also the God of others, and most importantly He is the God of all who love Him, and the God of all creation.
 He is the God of the Israelites and the God of the people of Egypt.
 He is the God of the British and the God of Americans.
 He is not just the God of Adam and Eve, but also the God of all their descendants.
 He is the God of everything in the heavens and everything on earth.
 All families, be they Israelite or Gentile, are all in the hands of one God.
 Not only did He work in Israel for several thousand years and was once born in Judea, but today He descends in China, this place where the great red dragon lies coiled.
 If being born in Judea makes Him the King of the Jews, then does not descending among all of you today make Him the God of all of you?
 He led the Israelites and was born in Judea, and He has also been born in a Gentile land.
 Is not all His work done for the whole of the mankind that He created?
 Does He love Israelites a hundred fold and loathe Gentiles a thousand fold?
 Is that not your notion?
 It is not the case that God was never your God, but rather just that you do not acknowledge Him; it is not the case that God is unwilling to be your God, but rather just that you reject Him.
 Who among the created is not in the hands of the Almighty?
 In conquering you today, is not the goal to have you acknowledge that God is none other than your God?
 If you still maintain that God is the God of Israelites only, and still maintain that the house of David in Israel is the origin of God’s birth, and that no nation other than Israel is qualified to “produce” God, much less is any Gentile family able to personally receive Jehovah’s work—if you still think this way, then does that not make you an obstinate holdout?
 Do not always fixate on Israel.
 God is right here among you today.
 Nor should you keep looking heavenward.
 Stop pining for your God in heaven!
 God has come into your midst, so how can He be in heaven?
 You have not believed in God for very long, yet you have a lot of notions about Him, to the point that you dare not for a second think that the God of the Israelites would deign to grace you with His presence.
 Even less do you dare to think about how you could see God make a personal appearance, given how unbearably filthy you are.
 Neither have you ever thought about how God could personally descend into a Gentile land.
 He ought to descend on Mount Sinai or the Mount of Olives and appear to Israelites.
 Are not the Gentiles (that is, people outside of Israel) all objects of His loathing?
 How could He personally work among them?
 All these are the deep-rooted notions that you have developed over many years.
 The purpose of conquering you today is to shatter these notions of yours.
 Thus do you behold God’s personal appearance among you—not on Mount Sinai or on the Mount of Olives, but among people He has never led before.
 After God carried out His two stages of work in Israel, Israelites and all Gentiles alike came to harbor the notion that while it is true that God created all things, He is only willing to be the God of Israelites, not the God of Gentiles.
 Israelites believe the following: God can only be our God, not the God of you Gentiles, and because you do not revere Jehovah, therefore Jehovah—our God—loathes you.
 Those Jewish people also believe the following: The Lord Jesus assumed the image of us Jewish people and is a God who bears the mark of the Jewish people.
 It is among us that God works.
 God’s image and our image are similar; our image is close to God’s.
 The Lord Jesus is the King of us Jews; Gentiles are not qualified to receive such great salvation.
 The Lord Jesus is the sin offering for us Jews.
 It was merely on the basis of those two stages of work that Israelites and the Jewish people formed all these notions.
 They domineeringly claim God for themselves, not allowing that God is also the God of the Gentiles.
-In this way, God became an empty space in the hearts of Gentiles.
+In this way, God became a lacuna in the hearts of Gentiles.
 This is because everyone came to believe that God does not want to be the God of the Gentiles and that He only likes Israelites—His chosen people—and the Jewish people, especially the disciples who followed Him.
 Do you not know that the work that Jehovah and Jesus did is for the survival of all mankind?
 Do you now acknowledge that God is the God of all of you born outside of Israel?
 Is God not right here in your midst today?
 This cannot be a dream, can it?
 Do you not accept this reality?
 You dare not believe it or think about it.
 Regardless of how you see it, is not God right here in your midst?
 Are you still afraid to believe these words?
 From this day on, are all conquered people and all who wish to be God’s followers not God’s chosen people?
 Are not all of you, who are followers today, the chosen people outside of Israel?
 Is your status not the same as the Israelites?
 Is not all this what you should recognize?
 Is this not the goal of the work of conquering you?
 Since you can see God, He will be your God forever, from the beginning and into the future.
 He will not abandon you, so long as all of you are willing to follow Him and to be His loyal, obedient creatures.

 Daily Words of God Excerpt 292